MikeMcQuaid/mikemcquaid.com/cv.markdown

 title: Curriculum Vitae
 ---
 ### Mike McQuaid
+#### Full Stack Software Engineer
-I’m a software engineer who loves solving difficult problems to simply people's lives.
+I love solving difficult problems to simply people's lives.

 I always welcome new opportunities and will travel 1/6 weeks to work anywhere in the world.
 The other 5/6 weeks I must be able to telecommute from my home in Scotland.